zfornaca/Jobbotron/README.md

 ```

 #### GET
-Return a list of up to 50 users in JSON, or up to 50 users matching the search string, if a query is provided with a "search" string parameter.
+Return a list of up to 50 users in JSON, or up to 50 users matching the search string, if a query is provided with a <code>search</code> parameter.
 Must be logged in.

 ## /users/{id}